mikaelhg/kotlin-tensorflow-segmentation-poc/README.md

 As always, TensorFlow is very finicky about its support libraries.

-The Google-built TensorFlow 1.7.0 version in Maven Central is built for CUDA 9.0, cuDNN 7.0, and the CPU module wasn't compiled with the same optimizations that are now standard with the Python module.
+The Google-built TensorFlow 1.15.0 version in Maven Central is built for CUDA 10.0, cuDNN 7.5, and the CPU module wasn't compiled with the same optimizations that are now standard with the Python module.

-For production use, you'd absolutely want to do your own series of builds of the `libtensorflow_jni` and `libtensorflow_jni_gpu` libraries and JARs for a matrix of CUDA 9.0 and 9.1, cuDNN 7.0 and 7.1, AVX, AVX2, and Intel MKL.
-Plus a custom JNI module which loads the correct combination for what you have installed on your actual machine.
+For production use, you'd absolutely want to do your own series of builds of the `libtensorflow_jni` and `libtensorflow_jni_gpu` libraries and JARs for a matrix of CUDA and cuDNN library versions, AVX, AVX2, and Intel MKL.
+Then leverage `LD_LIBRARY_PATH` to select the correct CUDA and cuDNN library versions when running your application.

 One could say that you could just standardize your organization on certain versions, but that's easier said than done, given how fast the libraries are developing, and the need for almost all